MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 > VLAN 1, Default VLAN

-Note: Before removing a VLAN from the database, it is recommended that you reassign all the ports assigned to that VLAN.
+Note: Before removing a VLAN from the [[database]], it is recommended that you reassign all the ports assigned to that VLAN.

-Why should you reassign a port to another VLAN before removing the VLAN from the VLAN database?
+Why should you reassign a port to another VLAN before removing the VLAN from the VLAN [[database]]?

 > Prevents connectivity loss for that port.